-Things that happen in your life from day to day such as work or school or big things that have happened to you in your lifetime can cause huge amounts of anxiety.
+Things that happen in your life from day-to-day, such as work or school or big things that have happened to you in your life can cause massive amounts of anxiety.

 Our personalities and genetics can play a huge role in how we think.
-If we think negatively all the time we cause undo stress to ourselves.
+If we think all the time negatively, we cause undue stress to ourselves.

 One huge advantage of thinking positively helps us relax and see situations differently.